 In June 2017, the GASB issued Statement No. 87, Leases, which establishes a single model for lease accounting.
 This statement is effective for the Authority's September 30, 2022 fiscal year end.
-Management is currently evaluating the impact of the adoption of this statement on the Authority's financial statements.
+Management has evaluated the impact of the adoption of this statement, and implementation has begun for reporting per this statement beginning fiscal year ending September 30, 2022.